-A: Yes, providing the router bit is capable of removing wood quickly enough in a high-load environment, you can use it for CNC.
+A: Yes, providing the CNC router bits are capable of removing wood quickly enough in a high-load environment, you can use it for CNC.
 Furthermore, CNCs perform significantly better and at a faster rate than a person using a hand-held router.

-A: A computer numerical control (CNC) router is computer-controlled cutting equipment that uses a hand-held router as a spindle to cut a variety of materials, including wood, composites, aluminum, steel, plastics, glass, and foams.
+A: A computer numerical control (CNC) router are computer-controlled cutting tools that use a hand-held router as a spindle to cut a variety of materials, including wood, composites, aluminum, steel, plastics, glass, and foams.

 The Woodsmith Review Team’s product reviews and in-depth guides are here to help you choose the best tools and gear to build great-looking projects confidently.
 The content is created by The Woodsmith Review Team.
 Woodsmith’s editorial staff is not involved.
 Woodsmith is reader-supported: When you buy through links on our site, we may earn an affiliate commission.